Cardano-After-Dark/hydra-poc/docs/blog/ms1.md

 The metadata parsing techniques we developed handle Cardano's 64-byte string limitations without breaking a sweat.
 The instant finality gives us the responsiveness that gamers expect.
 The distributed architecture means games can run anywhere without depending on centralized servers.
 And the minimal ADA consumption model means players can focus on playing instead of worrying about transaction costs.

 Milestone 2 is going to be where things get really interesting with limited visibility game states with encryption.
 And Later, more sophisticated smart contract interactions, and scaling this up to handle serious multiplayer scenarios.
 The foundation is solid—now we get to build something amazing on top of it.

+## References

+We created a YouTube playlist "Hydra PoC - Building Interactive dApps on Cardano" containing comprehensive video documentation of our development process, technical demonstrations, and implementation walkthroughs.
+We plan to pout there more material as the Study Proceeds.

+The complete video series is available at: https://www.youtube.com/watch?v=gkpRLnbTXYg&list=PLHuZ5qua4DBCde_Cd6Dhzi51q3Kiqiu9s